coderedcorp/coderedcms/docs/features/snippets/navigation_bars.rst

 Site Navbars
 ------------

-In **Settings > Layout**, select which Navbars you want to display on your site under the Site Navbars section.
+In **Settings > CRX Settings**, select which Navbars you want to display on your site under the Site Navbars section.